Anatomy of a Deciduous Tree

 Prune to alter the natural growth habit of trees.
 For a more open tree, leave terminal buds on all scaffold branches, but shorten or eliminate all laterals.
 For a taller tree, remove all branches up to a height of 8 feet as soon as the tree has three to four scaffold limbs above this height.
 For a more compact tree, shorten all scaffold branches by half, prune above outward-facing buds, and allow most laterals to develop.

-There are two basic types of pruning cuts: heading cuts, and thinning cuts.
+TThere are two basic types of pruning cuts: heading cuts, and thinning cuts.
 Make heading cuts to reduce the height of a tree by cutting back lateral branches and removing terminal buds.
 Heading cuts stimulate growth of buds closest to the cut.
 The direction in which the top remaining lateral bud is pointing will determine the direction of new growth.
-Don't use heading cuts (also called topping) on branches over one year old, to avoid stimulating unwanted water sprouts and suckers.
-Heading or topping also disfigures older trees and exposes large areas of bare wood to disease and insects.
+Don’t use heading cuts (also called topping) on branches over one year old, to avoid stimulating unwanted water sprouts and suckers.
+Heading or topping also disfigures older trees, compromises tree structural integrity, and exposes large areas of bare wood to disease and insects.

 Thinning cuts remove branches to their points of origin or attachment.
 When you prune a branch back to another branch, or prune a branch from the trunk, you are thinning.
 Thinning cuts stimulate growth throughout the tree, rather than in single branches, as do heading cuts.
 “Drop crotching” is a type of thinning cut that reduces a tree’s size while allowing it to retain a natural shape.
 To drop crotch, select and cut higher branches back to laterals at least one-third the diameter of the limbs being removed.
 Advantages of thinning include better air circulation, improved sunlight penetration, and less wind resistance.

 Make pruning cuts correctly.
 For heading cuts on young branches, cut 1/4 inch above a lateral bud, sloping down and away from the bud.
-Avoid cutting too close, or steep, or the bud may die.
+Avoid cutting too close, or at too steep an angle, or the bud may die.
 When making thinning cuts to larger branches, cut outside the branch collar at a 45 to 60 degree angle to the branch bark ridge.
-Leave the branch collar intact to help prevent decay from entering the trunk.
+Leave the branch collar intact to heal the wound quickly and help prevent decay from entering the trunk.

 Whenever removing limbs greater than 1 inch in diameter, use the three-cut method to avoid tearing bark.
 First, about 12 inches from the trunk, cut halfway through the limb from the underside.
 Second, about 1 inch past the first cut, cut through the limb from the top side.
 The limb’s weight will cause it to break between the two cuts.
 Make the third cut outside the branch collar, as described earlier.
 Use a handsaw to provide greater control.

-Pruning at different seasons triggers different responses.
-Late winter or early spring, before bud break, is a good time to prune many species because callus tissue forms rapidly.
+Pruning in different seasons triggers different responses.
+Late winter or early spring, before bud break, is a good time to prune many species because wounds heal quicker.
 When pruning flowering trees, take care not to cut off flower buds.
 Some trees, such as cherry, plum, and crabapple, form buds on old wood.
-Others, such as crape myrtle, bloom on new wood.
+Others, such as crape myrtle, form buds on new wood.

 Summer pruning tends to suppress growth of both suckers and foliage.
-Late summer or early fall pruning causes vigorous regrowth, which in some species may not harden off by winter, leading to possible cold damage.
+Late summer or early fall pruning causes vigorous new growth, that may not harden off before winter, and could suffer cold damage or even be killed.
 Whenever unexpected damage from vandalism or bad weather occurs, prune immediately.
-(See VCE Publication 430-460, Deciduous Tree Pruning Calendar)
+For more information on when to prune specific tree species, see VCE Publication 430-460, Deciduous Tree Pruning Calendar.